-Speaking and listening often appear as the poor relation within the English Curriculum with far greater emphasis placed on reading and writing, grammar, punctuation and spelling.
-The spoken language objectives which run through the English curriculum, and indeed link across all curriculum areas, are rarely given the same status as that of other areas of the curriculum.
+Speaking and listening often appear as the poor relation within the English Curriculum with far greater emphasis on reading and writing, grammar, punctuation and spelling.
+The spoken language objectives that run through the English curriculum and link across all curriculum areas are rarely given the same status as that of other curriculum areas.

 The Speak For Change Report By The Oracy All-Party Parliamentary Group

-In April 2021 The Oracy All-Party Parliamentary Group published their report Speak for Change.
-The report highlights the importance of oral language within the classroom and makes a number of recommendations for the future.
+In April 2021, The Oracy All-Party Parliamentary Group published their report Speak for Change.
+The report highlights the importance of oral language within the classroom and makes many recommendations for the future.
 What then are the implications of this report for educators?